 Identifying Budworms on Roses

 Budworms are very small and, thus, can escape even the most watchful of gardener’s eyes.
-Even at maturity they may be as small as ½ inch in length, although I have heard of some that can get as big as two inches long.
+Even at maturity they may be as small as ½ inch (1 cm.) in length, although I have heard of some that can get as big as 2 inches (5 cm.) long.

 They are naturally greenish to translucent, which makes them hard to detect as well.
-But they can and often do take on the color of the bloom or foliage they are munching on.
+Although, they can and often do take on the color of the bloom or foliage they are munching on.

 How to Get Rid of Budworms